 Co-op employers must submit a job description, designate an immediate supervisor, and have a safe work environment.
 All co-op students receive compensation, and work supervisors provide feedback on each student’s performance.

 In addition, there may be an on-site visit or phone conference by the faculty co-op advisor at the mid-point of the co-op work experience.

 College of Science and Liberal Arts

 Internships at NJIT are work experiences that are related to a student’s major and occupational interest and provide a learning experience.
 Work assignments vary in length, and most often coincide with a semester or the summer.
 Most students seek paid internships and co-op assignments.
-Employers offering unpaid internships are strongly encouraged to provide a stipend.
+Typically Employers offering unpaid internships are strongly encouraged to provide a stipend.
 There is typically no formal faculty involvement in an internship, although a student may choose to consult a faculty member for advice and perspective on the work assignment.
 Please submit internship descriptions via your CDSlink account.

-Organizations seeking to post unpaid internships should be familiar with NJIT Unpaid Internship guidelines and the U.S. Department of Labor requirements to ensure that their company meets the test for hiring an unpaid intern.
+Organizations seeking to post unpaid internships should be familiar with NJIT Unpaid Internship Guidelines and the U.S. Department of Labor requirements to ensure that their company meets the test for hiring an unpaid intern.